Breakfast TV viewers distracted by presenter Lorraine Kelly’s ‘rude’ shirt

-Lorraine Kelly distracted breakfast TV viewers with her outfit today (January 20), as she wore a questionable zebra print shirt.
+Lorraine Kelly distracted breakfast TV viewers with her dress today (January 20) – a questionable zebra-print number.

-During her ITV show, the 61-year-old presenter sported a silk pink shirt, which was covered in the exotic animal.
+During her ITV show, the 61-year-old presenter sported a silk pink dress, which was covered in the exotic animal.

-However, unknown to Lorraine, the top actually featured a rude pattern as two zebras appeared to be “frolicking”.
+However, unknown to Lorraine, it actually featured a pretty rude pattern as two zebras appeared to be “frolicking”.

 Lorraine Kelly: What did breakfast TV viewers say?

-As the Scottish presenter interviewed singer Olly Alexander, fans couldn’t help but notice the pattern on Lorraine’s shirt.
+As the Scottish presenter interviewed singer Olly Alexander, fans couldn’t help but notice the pattern on Lorraine’s outfit.

-On Twitter, one pointed out: “Love Lorraine, but have been distracted by the zebras on her shirt.
+On Twitter, one pointed out: “Love Lorraine, but have been distracted by the zebras on her dress.
 Looks like they’re having a good time.”

+Love Lorraine, but have been distracted by the zebras on her dress.
+Looks like they’re having a good time.

 A second said: “Filth!!!”

-Meanwhile, a third asked: “@reallorraine PLEASE tell me where the pink zebra shirt is from?! #lorraine.”
+Meanwhile, a third asked: “@reallorraine PLEASE tell me where the pink zebra dress is from?! #lorraine.”

 The online commotion didn’t go unnoticed by the host, who later addressed her outfit choice.

-She explained: “I can see many of you been talking about my shirt.
+She explained: “I can see many of you been talking about my dress.

 Read more: Kate Garraway husband: Lorraine Kelly reveals Derek is ‘still so seriously ill’ as she praises co-star

-The cameraman then zoomed to show an up-close shot of her shirt.
+The cameraman then zoomed to show an up-close shot of her outfit.

 Lorraine isn’t the only ITV star to get viewers talking today, with Susanna Reid dividing fans over her plunging dress on GMB.